amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 _≈_ : `near?`
 ```

 The code above is contained in the file `Distance.f`, and the associated module is automatically given the name `Distance`.
 Hence, there is no `module ModuleName` construct in our language; it is unnecessary.
 The constant $\delta$ is defined for use by the module implementer but it is hidden from the module users, since it is marked with the `--` symbol.
+Note that values are immutable, so there is no need for the `const` keyword in our new language.
 But the export-by-default behaviour of modules makes available to the users the predicate function `near?`, which checks if the absolute distance between the measures `a` and `b` is less than $\delta$, and hence the two measures are deemed to be near each other.
 The mixfix operator `_≈_` is aliased to the back-quoted version of `near?`.

 The `Distance` module is used from the main module as follows.